12-Step Recovery Model

 The 12 Steps is well-known, not only because it’s commonly used around the world, but also because it’s an effective model for helping those in recovery live a successful — and sustainable — life of sobriety.
 It’s a time-tested method to build a network and leverage the support that comes with it to stay on track inside and outside of treatment.

 At Extra Mile Recovery, we stand by the process of believing in something greater, acknowledging past mistakes, making amends, and moving forward.
 In other words, taking responsibility and making ourselves accountable for our recovery.
-We’re proud to offer 12-Step programming at our Mississippi rehab center that’s run by experienced recovery specialists and is offered in a way that’s flexible to our clients’ needs.
+We’re proud to offer 12-Step programming at our Mississippi rehab centers run by experienced recovery specialists and offered in a way that’s flexible to our clients’ needs.

 Take the first step towards recovery and